PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

         pyxel.rect(self.x, self.y, self.x + 10, self.y + 10, 11)
 ```

 The whole point in the "self" parameter (function variable) is to access variables that are "part of the object", and that is exactly what we do!
-We use `self` to access x and y through a period `.` like this `self.x` and `self.y`.
+We use `self` to access x and y through a dot `.` like this `self.x` and `self.y`.
 Make sure you change your code to use "self" to access the x and y variables.

 Now we can finally work on simulating gravity by changing y's position.

-We are supposed to only put "rendering" code inside of `draw`, so we'll use `update` for the gravity code.
+We'll use `update` for the gravity code, since we are supposed to only put "rendering" code inside of `draw`.

-Change the code in the update function to be the following.
+Change the code in the `update` function to be the following.

 ```py
 # ...